Active Providers: log in to your account to access additional content.

 Q: Can I make changes to billing on the requisition form after the test has been completed?

-A: Physicians may request a change to the billing option selected within 30 days of the test completion.
-The physician must provide all information necessary to process the change at the time of the request.
+A: Providers may request a change to the billing option selected within 30 days of the test completion.
+The provider must submit all information necessary to process the change at the time of the request.
 Please review your statement each month to ensure that all discrepancies are resolved in a timely manner.
-After 30 days we will be unable to honor any such requests and the physician will be financially responsible for payment.
-If the patient Advance Beneficiary Notice (ABN) was not signed at the time the specimen was submitted, we cannot change from physician billing to Medicare filing at any time.
+After 30 days we will be unable to honor any such requests, and the provider will be financially responsible for payment.
+If the patient Advance Beneficiary Notice (ABN) was not included in the test kit with the samples, we cannot change from provider billing to Medicare filing at any time.

 Medicare